 YOU MUST RETAIN THE VEIHCLE THAT HAS BEEN INVOLVED IN THE COLLISION FOR INSPECTION.

 Most people do not have a working knowledge of truck safety standards, as they can be highly technical and do not apply to those outside of the trucking industry.
-You want to have The Law Firm of David C. Chavez, LLC, a skilled law firm who can.
+You want to have David C. Chavez Law Firm, a skilled law firm who can.
 We can immediately arrange to see you wherever you are in the continental USA and immediately review what happened, as we can have your vehicle and the truck examined and analyzed by our trucking safety experts located in Dallas, Texas.

-If You Have Been Involved in a Semi-Trailer Accident Which did not Have a Rear or Side Guard and Sustained Tragic Injury in a Vehicle Accident Call the Law Firm of David C. Chavez, LLC Top 10 Top 100 Super Lawyer Who has the Knowledge, Background and Resources for Our Law Firm to Represent or your Loved One Who Have Been Tragically Injured
+If You Have Been Involved in a Semi-Trailer Accident Which did not Have a Rear or Side Guard and Sustained Tragic Injury in a Vehicle Accident Call David C. Chavez Law Firm Top 10 Top 100 Super Lawyer Who has the Knowledge, Background and Resources for Our Law Firm to Represent or your Loved One Who Have Been Tragically Injured

-The Law Firm of David C. Chavez, LLC, handles complex and technical semi-truck crash claims.
-We have the resources needed to protect your rights, so please contact us online or call 505-865-9696 for a free case evaluation and to learn about the services of a Los Lunas truck accident attorney.
+David C. Chavez Law Firm, handles complex and technical semi-truck crash claims.
+We have the resources needed to protect your rights, so please contact us online or call 888-DAVID-WINS (888-328-4394) for a free case evaluation and to learn about the services of a Los Lunas truck accident attorney.